 Housing costs in Kapaa are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Hawaii.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Kapaa is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Kapaa is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Kapaa who work in office and administrative support (11.52%), food service (9.76%), and maintenance occupations (9.72%).
+Unlike some towns, Kapaa isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Kapaa are a mix of both white- and blue-collar jobs.
+Overall, Kapaa is a town of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Kapaa who work in food service (11.94%), office and administrative support (9.82%), and healthcare (9.13%).

 Kapaa is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Kapaa is an extremely ethnically-diverse town.
 The people who call Kapaa home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kapaa residents report their race to be White, followed by Asian.
 Kapaa also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.32% of the town’s residents.
-Important ancestries of people in Kapaa include Irish, Portuguese, English, and Italian.
+People of Hispanic or Latino origin account for 11.21% of the town’s residents.
+Important ancestries of people in Kapaa include Portuguese, English, Irish, and Polish.

 The most common language spoken in Kapaa is English.
-Other important languages spoken here include Tagalog and Pacific Island languages.
+Other important languages spoken here include Pacific Island languages and Tagalog.